Quadratically constrained quadratic program

-where P0, …, Pm are n-by-n matrices and x ∈ Rn is the optimization variable.
+where P0, ..., Pm are n-by-n matrices and x ∈ Rn is the optimization variable.

-If P0, …, Pm are all positive semidefinite, then the problem is convex.
+If P0, ..., Pm are all positive semidefinite, then the problem is convex.
 If these matrices are neither positive nor negative semidefinite, the problem is non-convex.
-If P1, … ,Pm are all zero, then the constraints are in fact linear and the problem is a quadratic program.
+If P1, ... ,Pm are all zero, then the constraints are in fact linear and the problem is a quadratic program.

 Hardness

-Solving the general case is an NP-hard problem.
+A convex QCQP problem can be efficiently solved using an interior point method (in a polynomial time), typically requiring around 30-60 iterations to converge.
+Solving the general non-convex case is an NP-hard problem.

 To see this, note that the two constraints x1(x1 − 1) ≤ 0 and x1(x1 − 1) ≥ 0 are equivalent to the constraint x1(x1 − 1) = 0, which is in turn equivalent to the constraint x1 ∈ {0, 1}.
 Hence, any 0–1 integer program (in which all variables have to be either 0 or 1) can be formulated as a quadratically constrained quadratic program.
 Since 0–1 integer programming is NP-hard in general, QCQP is also NP-hard.

+However, even for a nonconvex QCQP problem a local solution can generally be found with a nonconvex variant of the interior point method.
+In some cases (such as when solving nonlinear programming problems with a sequential QCQP approach) these local solutions are sufficiently good to be accepted.

 Relaxation

 There are two main relaxations of QCQP: using semidefinite programming (SDP), and using the reformulation-linearization technique (RLT).
 For some classes of QCQP problems (precisely, QCQPs with zero diagonal elements in the data matrices), second-order cone programming (SOCP) and linear programming (LP) relaxations providing the same objective value as the SDP relaxation are available.

 Nonconvex QCQPs with non-positive off-diagonal elements can be exactly solved by the SDP or SOCP relaxations, and there are polynomial-time-checkable sufficient conditions for SDP relaxations of general QCQPs to be exact.
 Moreover, it was shown that a class of random general QCQPs has exact semidefinite relaxations with high probability as long as the number of constraints grows no faster than a fixed polynomial in the number of variables.